Homemade Marshmallows with Chocolate and Peppermint

 - Crushed candy canes or Peppermint Crunch

-- Line a 13x9" pan with parchment paper, cutting from each of the four corners of the paper down to the bottom corner of the pan so that the paper lays flat.
+- Line a 13x9" pan or large rimmed baking sheet with parchment paper, cutting from each of the four corners of the paper down to the bottom corner of the pan so that the paper lays flat.
 Sift 3 tablespoons or so of powdered sugar over the parchment paper.
-Set aside.

-- Place ½ cup of the water into a stand mixer fitted with the whisk attachment.
-Sprinkle gelatin over the water slowly, waiting for the gelatin to absorb before sprinkling more, until all 3 envelopes have been added.
+- Place 1/2 cup of the water and gelatin into the bowl of a stand mixer fitted with the whisk attachment and whisk until combined.
 Allow to soften 15 minutes.

-- In a 2 quart saucepan, place the granulated sugar, corn syrup, salt, and a ½ cup water over medium heat until the sugar has dissolved and the mixture comes to a boil.
+- In a 2 quart saucepan, place the granulated sugar, corn syrup, salt and remaining 1/2 cup water over medium low heat until the sugar has dissolved.
+Increase the heat to medium and bring to a boil.
 Cover the pot and boil for 2 minutes.
-Remove the lid and increase the heat to high, and boil without stirring until the mixture reaches a temperature of 240 degrees on a candy thermometer, about 10 minutes.
+Remove the lid, increase the heat to high, and boil without stirring until the mixture reaches a temperature of 240 degrees on a candy thermometer, about 10 minutes.

 - Turn the mixer on low, and pour the hot syrup slowly into the gelatin mixture.
-Gradually increase the heat to high, and beat until the mixture has tripled in volume and is thick and stiff, about 10 minutes.
-Add the vanilla extract and beat 30 seconds or until incorporated.
+Gradually increase the speed to high and beat until the mixture has tripled in volume and is thick and stiff, about 10 minutes.
+Add the peppermint extract during the last minute of mixing time.

-- Remove the parchment from the pan, and cut the mixture into marshmallows using a very sharp knife.
+- Remove from the pan, and cut the marshmallows using a very sharp knife.
 Toss into sifted powdered sugar until coated, then shake off the excess.
-Store marshmallows in an air tight container in a cool, dry place.
+Place the marshmallows on waxed paper or parchment in a single layer.